 Online concerts in VR recreate virtual environments that allow the user to be involved on a multisensory level thanks to 3D images and sounds, capable of offering a 360 ° experience.

-The online concert revolution has already begun: the music industry is investing and studying continuous innovations that allow you to better develop the listening experience in virtual reality.
+The online concert revolution has already begun: the music industry is investing and studying continuous innovations that allow you to better develop virtual reality listening experience.

-Some artists have already begun in recent years to experiment with Virtual Reality, like John Legend, Coldplay, Jean-Michel Jarre.
+Some artists have already begun experimenting with Virtual Reality, like John Legend, Coldplay, Jean-Michel Jarre.

 Imogen Heap, for example, is a Grammy-winning singer/composer/sound engineer who has explored various emerging technologies in recent years, from creating music with her MiMu motion-controlled gloves to Mycelia, an experimental music distribution platform that uses blockchain technology.
 He created an immersive virtual reality experience 2 years ago with TheWaveVR.

 Why is it interesting to attend an online concert

 Virtual reality technology offers unexplored new possibilities to artists and fans.